mejia-dev/capstone-time-tracker/Timetracker.md

 		* Reading through Monday homework.
 		* Work on getting Django project from last week deployed on PythonAnywhere.
 			* Ran into an issue with path of settings module.
 Appears it was one layer deeper than expected in the directory.
 			* Ran into an issue with allowed hosts.
 Allowed [mejiadev.pythonanywhere.com](mejiadev.pythonanywhere.com) in the settings module.
+Eventually realized it needs to be a string instead.
+Site is now working but database and static files are not functional yet.

 ### Week 2